david-kn/david-kn.github.io/_posts/2023-01-05-Jenkins-conditional-cron-trigger-based-on-branch.md

 }
 ```

-or a very similar example with a `parametrizedCron` that allows mulptiple different Cron configs with different parameters for a production branch (but not any other).
+Or a very similar example with a `parametrizedCron` that allows mulptiple different cron configs with different parameters for a production branch (but not any other).

 ```
 String CRON_STRING = (scm.branches[0].name == 'master' || scm.branches[0].name == 'main') ? '''